mattrossman/forecaswatch2/README.md

 * Next sunrise or sunset time
 * Updates every 30 minutes
 * GPS or manual location entry
-* Fahrenheit and Celcius temperatures
+* Fahrenheit and Celsius temperatures

 *\* Using a hacky workaround*